joroelev/toolchain-fitnesse-plugin/slashdocs/docs/getting-started/run-tests-from-the-command-line.md

 ## The basic command to run a test suite
 We are now ready to run tests from the command line.
 The basic command looks like this.
 It has to be run from the root of the project folder.
-The equals sign after -DfitnesseSuiteToRun should be followed by the name of an existing test suite should.
+The equals sign after -DfitnesseSuiteToRun should be followed by the name of an existing test suite.

 ```mvn clean test-compile failsafe:integration-test failsafe:verify -DfitnesseSuiteToRun=<put-path-of-suite-here>```